-May 2006 saw the announcement of plans to lift retirement ages in the Australian military (for non-combat positions) in an effort to address labour shortfalls (Blenkin, 12 May 2006, Courier Mail, 22).
-In contrast to an apparent lack of interest in older workers thus far by employers, this recent development in itself may indicate that labour shortages are starting to force some employers to re-evaluate some of their long held perceptions of mature age workers.
-May 2006, also saw the Australian Treasurer, Peter Costello also announced that he had developed superannuation and taxation reforms designed to encourage workers to remain in the workforce after age 60.
-These changes come into effect on 1 July 2007, after which superannuation benefits for those 60 years and over will no longer be classed as assessable income.
+May 2006 saw the announcement of plans to lift retirement ages in the Australian military (for non combat positions) in an effort to address labour shortfalls (Blenkin, 12 May 2006, The Courier-Mail, 22).
+In contrast to an apparent lack of interest in older workers thus far by employers, this recent development in itself may indicate that labour shortages are starting to force some employers to reevaluate some of their long held perceptions of mature age workers.

+In May 2006, the Australian Treasurer, Peter Costello also announced that he was developing superannuation and taxation reforms designed to encourage workers to remain in the workforce after 60.
+The proposed changes are due to come into effect 1 July 2007, after which superannuation benefits for those 60 and over would no longer be assessable income.
 The Treasurer explained that the Government is trying to stem the trend towards early retirement and new a concept of retirement which includes the option of part-time retirement combined with part-time work (Costello 2006, Treasury 9 May).